thiggy01/ubuntu-change-gdm-background/README.md

 # ubuntu-change-gdm-background
-This is a script which automates the process of changing the Gnome Display Manager background image of Ubuntu.
+This is a script which automates the process of setting an image in the Gnome Display Manager background of Ubuntu and change its the aubergine theme.

 ## Disclaimer
 This script was tested in Ubuntu 18.04, 18.10, 19.04 and 19,10 only and I'm not